 - C&C: Renegade (2002): First-Person Shooter sequel that parallels the GDI campaign in Tiberian Dawn.
 Not so well received by some critics, although it received overall good reviews plus the modding community loves it, and hundreds of people still play it on multiplayer every day.

 - Command & Conquer 3: Tiberium Wars (2007): Set in 2047, another war between Nod and GDI erupts following Kane's reappearance.
-Invading aliens called the Scrin join as a third side.
+Invading aliens called the Scrin join as a third side, and are revealed to be the cause of the Tiberium infestation.
 Tiberium continues to make the world even less habitable for humanity.
 Canonically, all sides' storylines are correct, with the series being written to show multiple perspectives.
 Generally considered as the best game in the Tiberium series so far, both in terms of gameplay and storyline.

 - Command & Conquer 3: Kane's Wrath (2008): The next installment, Kane's Wrath focuses on the series Big Bad Kane, with the campaign spanning from the end of Firestorm to 11 years after Tiberium Wars.
 Also adds two subfactions to each army with specialized attack styles.
 Kane wins this round despite losing most of his army, capturing both MacGuffins (of course, he specifically states, in cutscene, that Nod being "but a shadow of what it once was" is exactly "as it should be").

 - Tiberium: A Squad-based FPS set in the years following Tiberium Wars.
 Canceled by EA due to "not meeting standards".